QuickLogic-Corp/qorc-sdk/docs/guide-generic-doc.rst

 https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html#tables

 | If the table is complex enough, then writing the rst table is also pretty tedious.
-| A better WYSIWYG way is to use the online too for visually creating the table, and getting the rst code equivalent:
+| A better WYSIWYG way is to use the online tool for visually creating the table, and getting the rst code equivalent:

 https://www.tablesgenerator.com/text_tables